 Life is a constant fight against disorder.
 If you are breathing, if you are reading this, you are fighting against becoming random debris.
 In the ways of thermodynamics, we all just want to be in a balanced and uniform state without any differentiating system.
 The very existence of life itself is an act of rebellion against the universal call to become one.
-To maintain a structure that persists against this force requires the body to generate and maintain energy, something we can only do by abducting and consuming other organized structures.
+To maintain a structure that persists against this force requires the body to generate and maintain energy.

 Entropy is the dark force that dominates this universe characterized by lack of organization.
 Death is ultimately entropy in action, and as much as we want to stay alive, we will eventually answer its call, decaying into unorganized states of matter.
 So this moment right now of being alive is a unique opportunity to manifest ourselves.